 41 The most conspicuous type of patterned ground is sorted circles.
 They consist of a core of

-42 fine-grained material, reaching a depth of at least the active layer, which is surrounded by a
+42 fine-grained material, reaching a depth of at least the active layer, surrounded by a

-43 much coarser circular border or ridge of open-work fabric that extends some decimetre above
+43 much coarser circular border or ridge of open-work fabric that extends 1 to 3 decimeters above

 44 the centre surface (Fig. 1).
-Typical diameters for the fine-grained centre are 1-3 m while the
+Typical diameters for the fine-grained center are 1-3 m while the

 45 coarse elevated border may be 0.5 – 1 m wide.
 Much smaller forms are also found (e.g.

 46 (Matsuoka et al., 2003).
-The surface material in the centre domain shows a radial outward
+The surface material in the center domain shows a radial outward

 47 movement on the order of 0.01 m a-1 (Schmertmann and Taylor, 1965; Hallet and Prestrud,

-48 1986), and from measuring the tilt of inserted rods it is assumed that a similar inward
+48 1986), and from measuring the tilt of inserted rods similar

-49 movement takes place at depth (Hallet, 1998).
+49 movement extend to a depth of decimeters (Hallet, 1998).
 For mass continuity reasons, this suggests that

 50 the fine material within the centre follows a displacement pattern similar to a convection cell.